jdlehman/switcheroo/docs/components/Switcher.md

 ### children

-To actually render anything, the `Switcher` must have any number of `Switch` children elements.
-The `Switch` with the matching path (if there is one) will be rendered.
+To actually render anything, the `Switcher` must have any number of children elements.
+These children must be [`Switch`](./Switch.md) components or have a `path` prop.
+The component with the matching path (if there is one) will be rendered.

 ## Optional Props